-Year 10 Learning Preparation Plan 30 minutes Assessment completion & examination preparation (as required) 45 minutes Class based activities as prescribed by teachers Preparation Research, revision & incomplete class work for Learning If a student is absent from class, it is their responsibility to ensure that they consult with their teachers and complete any outstanding classwork.
-Each student is end Each student is encouraged to read for pleasure each night.
+Years 9 & 10 Learning Preparation Plan 30 minutes Assessment completion & examination preparation (as required) 45 minutes Class based activities as prescribed by teachers Preparation Research, revision & incomplete class work for Learning Prescribed reading Students are expected to engage in reading for 30 minutes, four nights per week.
+This time is to be spent reading their prescribed texts and engaging in further wide reading.
+If a student is absent from class, it is their responsibility to ensure that they consult with their teachers and complete any outstanding classwork.